sanketpadhyal/LocateAid-v2/README.md

    Implementing new security improvements.
    - Introducing a **Log Feature**: Website owners and operators can now receive **live admin panel activity logs** directly through a connected Telegram channel for better transparency and security.

+4. **Telegram Integration Completed** ✅
+   All planned Telegram-related features have been successfully implemented.

-4. **Telegram Translation Button (NEW)** ✅
+5. **Web Translation Button (NEW)** ✅
-   A **translation button** has been successfully integrated with Telegram support,
-   enabling real-time message translations for better accessibility.
+   A **translation button** has been added to the **web interface**, allowing users to view content in multiple languages for better accessibility.
-   - Supports multiple languages 🌍
+   - Currently supports **4 languages only**:
-   - Works seamlessly alongside existing Telegram features
-   - Designed and implemented in a **fully professional manner**
+     - English
+     - Hindi
+     - Marathi
+     - Gujarati
+   - Fully functional and professionally integrated.

+---

+## 🚀 Upcoming
+- After final finishing touches, the **web version will be uploaded soon**.

 ---